TERMS OF SERVICE

 “FAQs” means publicly available, basic answers to frequently asked questions about Service.

 “Getting Started Guide” means publicly available configuration details about using Service.
+There is also a private version with materially more information for logged-in customers.

 “Help Desk” requires log in.
 Your requests for technical support should go through the Help Desk.
 Sections include and are not limited to ITS, Kbase and downloads.